A Chip OffThe Old Block

 PepsiCo is one of the largest food manufacturers in the world.
-Alongside fizzy drinks, it also produces a range of different chips - And for that it needs potatoes, millions of them.
-As their ancestral home, it makes sense that Chile should be a major supplier for PepsiCo, with the company one of the biggest buyers of the crop in the country.
+Alongside fizzy drinks, it also produces a range of different chips – and for that it needs potatoes, millions of them.
+As the tubers’ ancestral home, it makes sense that Chile should be a major supplier for PepsiCo, with the company one of the biggest buyers of the crop in the country.

-Biochemist Andres Vargas Teuber, based in the Chilean state of Los Lagos, is PepsiCo’s largest single supplier of potatoes in Chile and recognised as complying with the Rainforest Alliance’s Sustainable Agriculture Network.
+Biochemist Andrés Vargas Teuber, based in the Chilean state of Los Lagos, is PepsiCo’s largest supplier of potatoes in Chile and recognised as complying with the Rainforest Alliance’s Sustainable Agriculture Network.